zackbradys/jstable-json-rest/README.md

-# jstable-json-rest
+# JSTable with JSON and REST API's
-HTML Table with JS, jQuery REST API, and JSON Data.
+HTML Table with Javascript (JS), jQuery REST API, and JSON Data.